taranveer-12/E-Commerce-Funnel-Analysis/README.md

 # E-Commerce-Funnel-Analysis
-# 🛒 E-Commerce Funnel Analysis (SQL Project)

 ## 📌 Overview
 This project analyzes an online retail dataset to understand customer behavior through a multi-step funnel using SQL.
-The data was processed using PostgreSQL and results exported from pgAdmin.
+The data was processed using PostgreSQL and results exported from pgAdmin

-## 📂 Folders
-- `/queries` – All SQL scripts used in analysis
-- `/outputs` – CSV output of each query
-- `/screenshots` – Optional chart images or result previews

 ## 📈 Key Funnel Stages
 1. Total Visitors